aksel-blaise/garymorph/analysis/landmarking-protocol.md

 3D landmarking protocol for Gary dart points
 ================
 Robert Z. Selden, Jr.
-January 16, 2020
+January 25, 2020

-This document includes supplemental materials for the article, “A Quantitative Assessment of Intraspecific Morphological Variation in Gary Dart Points: An Exercise in Archaeological Epistemology and Heuristics” The study represents the first formal morphological analysis to assess whether morphologically-derived variants can be quantitatively discriminated.
+This document includes supplemental materials for the article, “A Quantitative Assessment of Intraspecific Morphological Variation in Gary Dart Points: An Exercise in Archaeological Epistemology and Heuristics.”
+The study asks whether the morphologically-derived temporal framework advanced by Densmore (2007) can be extended to Gary dart points generally, and whether those specimens assigned to each category exhibit unique morphological characteristics.
 The landmarking protocol developed for this project bears some visual similarities with the configuration used in the previous 2D study of basal morphology in Gary dart points, as well as other two-dimensional geometric morphometric analyses (Buchanan and Collard 2010; Buchanan et al. 2011; Ragan and Buchanan 2018); however, it differs in some fundamental ways.
 The first and most obvious difference is that this is a three-dimensional study.
-The second is the method of landmark placement, where *Geomagic Design X (Build Version 2019.0.2
-\[Build Number: 78\])* was used to generate a spline around the periphery of each dart point, and to populate the landmarks and equidistant semilandmarks in a replicable manner using mathematically-defined criteria.
+The second is the method of landmark placement, where *Geomagic Design X (Build Version 2019.0.2 \[Build Number: 78\])* was used to generate a spline around the periphery of each dart point, and to populate the landmarks and equidistant semilandmarks in a replicable manner using mathematically-defined criteria.

 ``` r